311-code/Magic-Prompt-Injection/README.md

 The image above has a blurry background because the block that controls background was disabled and not prompted!

-## 🌟 Features (and free emoji use!)
+## 🔮 Features

 - 🪄 **Advanced Prompt Injection**: Leverage state-of-the-art techniques for prompt injection of SDXL-based models, ensuring better control and significantly reducing unwanted outputs.
-- 🔍 **SDXL Block Prompting**: Directly prompt SDXL blocks and individual block strengths for more precise control over image content.
+- 🪄 **SDXL Block Prompting**: Directly prompt SDXL blocks and individual block strengths for more precise control over image content.
 User two conditioning zero out nodes for full utilization (workflow coming)
-- 🚀 **Enhanced Scheduler Integration**: Use Nvidia Align your steps scheduler with a samplercustomadvanced in ComfyUI for optimal results.
+- 🪄 **Enhanced Scheduler Integration**: Use Nvidia Align your steps scheduler with a samplercustomadvanced in ComfyUI for optimal results.
-- 🧙 **Magic Model Injector**: A forthcoming node to inject SD3 weights and bias layers, improving common issues like the "woman in grass" problem.
+- 🪄 **Magic Model Injector**: A forthcoming node to inject SD3 weights and bias layers, improving common issues like the "woman in grass" problem.
 A sort of "swiss army knife" node.

 ## 🛠️ How to Use